Legally reviewed by:

 Non-Economic Multipliers and Your Accident Compensation

-When attorneys calculate the value of your accident’s losses, they begin by establishing the cost of your economic recovery.
+When attorneys calculate non-economic damages and the value of your accident’s losses, they begin by establishing the cost of your economic recovery.
 These calculations can see you present all of the bills related to your recovery as evidence of the cost forced on you by a negligent party.

 Once attorneys establish the economic value of your accident, we can use that number to elaborate on your non-economic losses.
 More specifically, we can apply a multiplier to your economic estimate.
 That multiplier, as pre-determined by the state, can represent the overall value of your accident’s non-economic expenses.